BianQt/reading-notes/201/class03.md

 4. Asynchronous JavaScript

-## Loops and iteration
-Loops offer a quick and easy way to do something repeatedly.You can think of a loop as a computerized version of the game where you tell someone to take X steps in one direction, then Y steps in another.

-### For Statement
-A for loop repeats until a specified condition evaluates to false.
-The JavaScript for loop is similar to the Java and C for loop.

-A for statement looks as follows:
-> for ([initialExpression]; [conditionExpression]; [incrementExpression]) statement

-### While Statement
-A while statement executes its statements as long as a specified condition evaluates to true.
-A while statement looks as follows:
->while (condition)
-  statement

   Source - [Class02 read](https://bianqt.github.io/reading-notes/201/class0)

 # Decisions and Loops
 Looking at a flowchart (for all but the most basic scripts), the code can take more than one path, which means the browser runs different code in different situations.
 To determine which path to take, programmers often rely upon the following three concepts:
 * **EVALUATIONS :** You can analyze values in your scripts to determine whether or note they match expected results.
 * **DECISIONS :** Using the results of evaluations, you can decide which path your script should go down.
 * **LOOPS :** There are also many occasions where you will want to perform the same set of steps repeatedly.

 ## Decision Making in JavaScript
 ### If Statement
 if is used to check for a condition whether its true or not.
 Condition could be any expression that returns true or false.
 When condition satisfies then statements following if statement are executed.
 ### Else Statement
 else statements are used with if statements.
 When if condition gets fail then else statement is executed.